graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

 profile, which in this simple case is confined to two categories.
 When the graph is more complex, the histogram will most likely have a more distributed profile.
-In those instances, where there is in fact a tile imbalance, the histogram produced may look more like:
+In those instances, where there is in fact a tile imbalance, the histogram produced may look more like this:

 .. code-block:: text